-Nestled near the equator in Southeast Asia lies Singapore, neighboring Malaysia, Indonesia and Brunei.
+Nestled near the equator in Southeast Asia lies Singapore, neighbouring Malaysia, Indonesia and Brunei.
 The geographic location makes it is an ideal place to live if you enjoy hotter climates.

 Here is what a life in Singapore has to offer you:

-Singapore is undeniably rich in cultural diversity, all crammed into just over 700 square kilometers of land.
+Singapore is undeniably rich in cultural diversity, all crammed into just over 700 square kilometres of land.